tom-the-magnus/OLD-tom-the-magnus-portfolio-site/_posts/2023-05-01-comprehensions.md

 <!--more-->

 There are list comprehensions and dictionary comprehensions.
-This document addresses both.
+We'll start with list comprehensions.

 ## List Comprehensions

-The syntax is:
+The syntax for this is:

 ```
 `new_list = [expression for item in iterable]`